jaxriemer/NewRepo/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
 **NAMES OF COLLABORATORS HERE**

-Does it feel like time is moving strangely during this semester?

-For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.

-It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.

 **Please indicate anyone you collaborated with on this Lab here.**

 Sam Willenson and Grace Nho helped me with part D of the lab and with setting up Virtual Source Code.
 Additionally, they gave me feedback when ideating potential projects.

 ### Modify the barebones clock to make it your own

-Does time have to be linear?
-How do you measure a year?
-[In daylights?
-In midnights?
-In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)

-Can you make time interactive?
-You can look in `screen_test.py` for examples for how to use the buttons.

-Please sketch/diagram your clock idea.
-(Try using a [Verplank digram](http://www.billverplank.com/IxDSketchBook.pdf)!

 ![Verplank Diagram](./images/Verplank.jpg)